Education Roofing

 Climate Challenges

-Virginia’s weather patterns are diverse and can be harsh on roofing materials.
+Virginia’s weather patterns are diverse and can be harsh on roofing materials, especially in coastal locations like Virginia Beach.
 Key considerations:

 Storm Damage